 Our human neurological processes however can fool us into thinking otherwise.

 Our minds often dwell and fret due to our subjective experience of life.
 We get caught up with our programmed neuroses, worrying about the bills, our financial and emotional security.
 Our valuable time on Earth being spent mentally and physically scurrying around with the delusional idea that we can somehow insulate ourselves against the threat of change.

-If we can find our silent moments, either in some form of meditation or sometimes peaceful reflection we can find all the answers we need within ourselves.
+If we can find in our silent moments, either in some form of meditation or sometimes peaceful reflection we can find all the answers we need are within ourselves.

 Although outwardly our individual paths may seem very different to each others, at the end of the day we are all gifted with the power to truly see.